 - Reboot your phone to save settings and bypass ISP throttling

-How to Bypass ISP Throttling on T-Mobile
+How to Bypass Data Throttling On Android without Root

 How to Bypass ISP Throttling on iPhone?